ArshiaTalwar/ArshiaTalwar/README.md

 # 💫 About Me:
 🔭 I’m currently working on Web Development and Competitive Programming

-🌱 I’m currently learning Web Development, Machine Learning, Data Structures and Algorithms
+🌱 I’m currently learning Web Development,Devops and Data Science

-👯 I’m looking to collaborate on Web Development and Machine Learning Projects
+👯 I’m looking to collaborate on Web Development and Data Science Projects

 👨‍💻 All of my projects are available at https://github.com/ArshiaTalwar